senai103gabrieleduardo-blip/CarolGest/replit.md

 # Overview

 Monteiro Corretora is a comprehensive insurance brokerage management system built with Flask.
-The application provides a centralized platform for managing clients, sales operations, WhatsApp communications, and business workflows through an integrated dashboard and Kanban board interface.
+The application provides a centralized platform for managing clients, sales operations, WhatsApp Business communications, Instagram/Facebook CRM, and business workflows through an integrated dashboard and Kanban board interface.

-The system is designed as an MVP (Minimum Viable Product) with plans for future integration with WhatsApp Business API, social media platforms (Instagram/Facebook), and advanced reporting capabilities.
-Currently, it operates with in-memory data storage for rapid prototyping and demonstration purposes.
+The system features full integration with Meta Business API for WhatsApp Business, Instagram Business, and Facebook Pages management.
+It includes comprehensive reporting capabilities with Excel and PDF export functionality, real-time social media management, and advanced analytics dashboard.

 # User Preferences